Okinawa diet plan, off late, has taken the center-stage of discussion among nutrition scientists, and health-conscious individuals alike.

 |Goya chanpuru.
 Bitter melon slices stir-fried with tofu, onion and egg, in one of the Okinawa delicacies.
 Photo courtesy: jetalone|

-According to the reported news, a typical Okinawan may live on an average for 100 years of healthy, and productive life.
+According to the report by an authentic reasearch agency, a typical Okinawan may live on an average for 100 years of healthy, and productive life.
 Many theories postulated that the secret of centenarian lies in their genetic constitutional makeup.
 However, recent community research studies on Okinawa population suggest that the most important factor influencing their longevity is the simple food they consume; the knowledge handed over to them by their ancestors for centuries.

 |Okinawa island circled in red.|